Wheresitat/uteclocal/README.md

    startup; refresh the UI to confirm the saved values.
 The settings are stored in `/data/config.json` inside the volume and can be managed entirely through the UI—no environment file is required.
-Use **List Devices** to confirm the API responds with your locks, and **Clear Logs** to wipe the rotating log file.
+Use **List Devices** to confirm the API responds with your locks, **Query Status** with a device id to fetch the documented status payload for that lock, and **Clear Logs** to wipe the rotating log file.
 4. After approving the OAuth prompt, copy the full redirected URL from the browser, paste it into the **OAuth Callback** section, click **Extract Code**, and then **Exchange Code**.
 The gateway will store the resulting access/refresh